Prescription and Veterinary Medicine Disposal

 Unused, unwanted, or expired medicines including veterinary medicines are potentially harmful to animals, people, or the environment and must be safely disposed of to ensure others do not find and use the medication.
 Below are options for safe disposal:

 Drug Take Back Programs

 Many local police departments and state trooper offices offer free drug take back programs.
 Contact your local office to determine if they have a program.
-Separately, the US DEA maintains an online search utility to find an authorized collection site near you.
+Separately, the US DEA maintains has an online Search For an Authorized Collector Location feature to find an authorized collection site near you.